llfuller/super-smash-bros_SPC_May_9/README-STRUCTURE.md

 ### Game.py

-The main game file that brings everything together.
+The main game file for the networked version.
 It initializes the game, manages the game loop, handles player input, updates game state, and renders the game.
 Key responsibilities include:

 - Game initialization and setup
 - Menu system management